jaconsta/ftp_uploader/README.md

 Designed to upload a complete folder to a remote FTP destination.

-Coded fot FTPS but with 2 small changes works with FTP too.
+Coded for FTPS but with 2 small changes works with FTP too.

 ## INSTRUCTIONS